mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 of the Aslan clans.
 Since then, the criteria for the composition of the Twenty-Nine has been strength and land; population, military strength, industrial power and landholdings are together considered when evaluating relative rankings of clans.
-Of the original Twenty- Nine, nineteen clans remain in it today; the remaining ten positions have been occupied (some by a succession of clans) by new clans which have risen in strength, power and population to replace the others.
+Of the original Twenty-Nine, nineteen clans remain in it today; the remaining ten positions have been occupied (some by a succession of clans) by new clans which have risen in strength, power and population to replace the others.
 Replacement of clans on the Tlaukhu occurs as the result of